Tibialis Posterior Tendinopathy

 Tendinosis: This refers to tiny tears in the tissue in and around the tendon caused by overuse.

 Tendinopathy: This is an umbrella term that can refer to either tendinitis or tendinosis.
-As it is common to find tendinosis and tendinitis in the same tendon, the term tendinopathy is often used.
+As it is common to find tendinosis and tendinitis in the same tendon, tendinopathy is often used.

 Tibialis Posterior injuries can include: